Breastfeeding essentials to make nursing more comfortable and convenient, and to see you through any pain.

-Well, most of them anyway.
 Because the thing that most influences a woman’s breastfeeding success (for want of a better word), is support; and much though I wish I could offer that in spades, I can’t provide an encouraging partner or family.
-I sincerely hope everyone reading this already has some fabulous cheerleaders, in which case these items will complete your cache of essentials for breastfeeding and products to make nursing easier.
+I sincerely hope everyone reading this already has some fabulous cheerleaders, in which case these items will complete your cache of essentials for breastfeeding and breastfeeding accessories to make nursing easier.

 I’ve breastfed two children and I’d say I’ve experienced most of the issues you can expect to encounter.
 I may have avoided an abscess (thank Christ because they honestly sound like hell), but I’ve had pretty much everything else going.
 The products below, my personal essentials for breastfeeding, have helped me with: